 - lab sessions

-Up to 10 hours per week will consist of practical sessions in our labs, taking part in experiments and project work.
+You'll have the opportunity to work in our specialist labs throughout your degree.
+This will consist of practical sessions, taking part in experiments and project work.

 You'll be assessed through a combination of: